colcon/colcon.readthedocs.org/developer/bootstrap.rst

 .. note::

-    With bash you should now also have completion for all arguments.
+    With bash you should now also have completion for all arguments if you have the Python package `argcomplete <https://pypi.org/project/argcomplete/>`_ installed.
     Try typing ``colcon <tab>`` to see the completion of global options and verbs.